shirakaba/dom-events-wintercg/README.md

 ## Prerequisities

+This polyfill relies on a few language features.

+### Required APIs

-Your JS engine or runtime must support the following APIs (this is a non-exhaustive list):
+Your JS engine/runtime must support the following APIs (this is a non-exhaustive list):

 - At least [ES6](https://www.w3schools.com/js/js_es6.asp).
 I'm not sure exactly what this repo makes use of, but technically the linter allows up to ES2022.
 - [Private properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties)